bazelbuild/bazel/site/docs/toolchains.md

 ## Debugging toolchains

-When adding toolchain support to an existing rule, use the `--toolchain_resolution_debug` flag to make toolchain resolution verbose.
-Bazel will output names of toolchains it is checking and skipping during the resolution process.
+If you are adding toolchain support to an existing rule, use the `--toolchain_resolution_debug=regex` flag.
+During toolchain resolution, the flag provides verbose output for toolchain types that match the regex variable.
+You can use `.*` to output all information.
+Bazel will output names of toolchains it checks and skips during the resolution process.